Jeff Bezos’ fund directs $2.5M to Indiana to combat homelessness

 A news release from HealthNet said, “Specifically, HealthNet plans to use its funds to implement a ‘no wrong door’ approach for families experiencing homelessness.
 With an entry point team versed in housing problem-solving and the array of resources available to help families rapidly exit homelessness, HealthNet will increase family housing stability planning, streamlined connections to housing solutions, and creative collaboration among family shelter providers.
 These funds will have permanent impact.”

-HealthNet has at least eight health center in Indianapolis, and a location in Bloomington.
+HealthNet has at least eight health centers in Indianapolis, and a location in Bloomington.

 The release also cited a 2024 report that says 34 affordable housing units are available for every 100 low-income households in Indiana, and 76% of Hoosiers spend more than half their income on housing.